DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 });
 ```

-> Note that all property getters are asynchronous, so add the `await` keyword.

 If you need to access element properties not included in the selector's API, use the [selector.addCustomDOMProperties](selectors/extending-selectors.md) method to retrieve them from DOM.

 ```js